eser/aspava/README.md

 that can be particularly useful for various applications, such as text processing, generative art, and educational purposes.

-This library is built around a simple yet powerful class, `ASPAVA`, which provides various methods for manipulating a list of words or phrases.
+This library is built around a simple yet powerful class, `AspavaGenerator`, which provides various methods for manipulating a list of words or phrases.
 By default, it comes with a predefined list of words, but it can be easily customized to suit your needs.